-The infamous "replay attack" (injection of a previously transmitted packet (or at least its payload) into the reliable transport group or directly to one or more of its participants) is given special attention here because of the special consequences it can have on RMT protocol operation.
-Without specific protection mechanisms against replay (e.g. duplicate message detection), it is possible for these attacks to be successful even when security mechanisms such as packet authentication and/or encryption are employed.
+The infamous "replay attack" (injection of a previously transmitted packet to one or more participants) is given special attention here because of the special consequences it can have on RMT protocol operation.
+Without specific protection mechanisms against replay (e.g., duplicate message detection), it is possible for these attacks to be successful even when security mechanisms such as packet authentication and/or encryption are employed.